Creativity in Motion

 She is filled with enthusiasm for dance and for all of the students at Young Dance, including those for whom she has assisted and taught during the past several years.
 Emma attended Carthage College to pursue nursing and is now attending grad school!
 She has been teaching dance at YDA since 2014.

-Emily is attending UW-Milwaukee for Early Childhood Development.
-She has been an assistant in the classroom for several years and a substitute teacher for the past 6 years.
+Emily recently graduated from UW-Milwaukee with her degree in Early Childhood Education.
+She has been an assistant in the classroom for several years and a substitute teacher for the past 7 years.
 She is loved by all of the dancers in the classes in which she teaches and assists.
-This is Emily’s 7th year teaching at YDA!
+This is Emily’s 8th year teaching at YDA!

 In addition to performing and teaching, she filled the rolls of casting director, staging director, and company manager.
 Jenna’s choreography was featured in the Sojourner Peace Center Fundraiser at the Harley Davidson Museum in 2017, Goodwill’s Retro Rendezvous Fundraiser in October 2013, Danny Gokey’s album release concert in June 2014 and most recently, Dancer’s Against Substance Abuse Fundraiser in August of 2019.
 She has choreographed for the Wheaton Franciscan Diamond Jubilee in February 2016, Christian contemporary dance in conjunction with the musical group “Rhythm & Hum” and she has also choreographed for the Milwaukee Bucks Halftime show.

 Her dancers have won many awards including most recently the 2021 Teen Critics Choice Award at NYCDA in Chicago.
 She won 4 choreography awards for her work in the competitive program the 2021 season.
 Jenna has been back in Wisconsin teaching since 2011.